sonofagl1tch/Work_Portfolio/README.md

 - https://www.linkedin.com/in/ryannolette

-**NOTE: all presentations are saved as PDF's with notes.
+**NOTE: All presentations are saved as PDF's with notes.
 This means you will not get the automation, animation, and there is image overlap.
 If you find a slide that you want formatted differently, please reach out to me and I will upload a modified PDF for you to read.**

+**NOTE: All blogs are saved as PDF's from the website that they were originally posted on.
+I choose to do this to preserve the blogs in the format and medium they were presented in rather than the raw text that they were initially created from.**